XML RSS

 So how do green roofs help this situation?There are a few different ways:

-Evapotranspiration (not that complicated...read on!)
+Evapotranspiration (it's not that complicated...read on!)

 Thermal Mass Effect